Heroes of Might & Magic: Olden Era vs Mewgenics

 Pick Mewgenics if

-• You loved The Binding of Isaac and want a similar experience
+• You loved Binding of Isaac's runs and want a turn-based pivot from McMillen.

 Bottom line